dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

   humanity will never have solace from the darker aspects of the human condition if we are to quell the unmitigatable complexity of modern technology.
+  - That so many important problems are rendered incomputably undecideable gives rise to Lovecraftian shadows of an outer realm.
+There is no material entity which can peer completely through the shadows of the collective consciousness and this, in itself, gives (rise to) to phenomena and dynamics that may be personified in their own right as entities.
+Understanding existing social phenomena is miserably constrained by complexity and the energy required for computation.
+To mitigate the leverage which the unknowable exerts on mankind requires the spectral normalization of belief systems and knowledge systems.
+That is, the more harmonious the distribution of epistemic and doxastic throughout society, the more knowable, predictable and certain that the dependent phenomena which arise from social interactions may be.
+However, this need to trade freedom for security and certainty is in itself is a collectively unconscious dynamic whereof the advancements of modernity have both given rise and in fact have fashion into absolute stone.
+Mankind will never want to go back: we must move forward, but where to?
+Forward or backward, either destination yields a fate as *dreadfully certain*.
+We have eaten the fruit of *knowledge itself* and it is plain to see that what is knowable is vastly overshadowed by what is not -- but that is not all: for it is by the degree that we expend our energy to expand or manage our information that we must take from ourselves energy that could be expended elsewhere.
+    - Among other personified phenomena reified by Lovecraft into his Outer Gods, this realized gargantuan expanse of the unknowable exists outside of the material plane and may be appropriately conceived in terms of entities exerting power over life forms cursed by consciousness.
+This render us insignificant, especially as individuals and thus begets the collective existential dread of any sufficiently intelligent forms to emerge within the material plane.
+Such entities exist outside of time, before and after our existance and any significantly intelligent life is fated to reinstantiate them time and time again, but is subject to their influence regardless of their consciousness to or dilineation of these entities.

 ![Birdbox “look at it!”]()